FullHuman/purgecss/CONTRIBUTING.md

 **Before submitting a pull request,** please make sure the following is done:

 1. Fork [the repository](https://github.com/FullHuman/purgecss)
-   and create your branch from `master`.
+   and create your branch from `main`.
 2. If you've added code that should be tested, add tests!
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes (`npm test`).